dwainscheeren/dwains-dashboard-blueprints/page-blueprints/Persons/README.md

 - Install button-card from HACS
 - Install mushroom-person-card from HACS

-- There are four blueprints depending on how many people you want to display.
-There is a blueprint for one person, two persons, three persons and four persons.
+- There are five blueprints depending on how many people you want to display.
+There is a blueprint for one person, two persons, three persons, four persons and five persons.

 - Copy the content of the blueprint file `xxxxPersonsBlueprint.yaml` into the Blueprint YAML code.